NadeemSamaali/auto-leet/README.md

-# AutoLeet : Leetcode to GitHub synchronization tool
+# AutoLeet : LeetCode to GitHub synchronization tool

 This repository automatically syncs your accepted LeetCode submissions to GitHub, organizing them by problem ID and including problem descriptions.